-There are several variations when it comes to choosing a bathtub drain assembly, based on type of material, pipe assembly method and drain stopper type.
+There are several variations when it comes to choosing a bathtub drain assembly, based on the type of material, pipe assembly method, and drain stopper type.

 Tub drain assemblies are commonly made from one of three different pipe materials: brass, ABS (acrylonitrile butadiene styrene) plastic, or PVC (polyvinyl chloride plastic).

 01 of 06

 PVC (polyvinyl chloride) plastic pipe for drains is lighter and often thinner than ABS, and also thinner than the PVC used for pressurized water supply pipes.
 Special PVC glue is required for glued fittings—ABS glue and PVC glue are not interchangeable.
 Universal solvents that claim to be suitable for all types of plastic are available but do not bond as well as solvent glues designed specifically for one type of plastic.

 PVC is the now plastic drain pipe of choice for most professional plumbers.

 04 of 06

 Solvent-glued joints can be used for ABS and PVC pipe.
 Glued joints offer smooth inner surfaces to the pipes, so they may drain slightly better than with slip fittings.
 And glued tub drains may be a bit longer-lasting because of the schedule (thickness) of the pipe.
 Also, when snaking the tub, there may be less chance of breaking a glued joint.Continue to 5 of 6 below.

 05 of 06